 These guys are legendary, and should need no introduction.
 They do three freestyle shapes (oddly listed with the street decks), skid plates and the Momentum freestyle wheels, but you’ll need to go elsewhere for the trucks.
 It’s definitely worth looking at Christian Heise’s model, though.
 It’s beautiful.

-Moonshine offers the same two freestyle models in the UK that they sell in the US, with more coming soon.
-Now they even have a UK-based webshop, which means that getting a freestyle deck is finally as easy in the UK as it is in the USA.
+This is the European home for Moonshine skateboards, which means that getting a freestyle deck is finally as easy in the UK as it is in the USA.
 We’ve only waited 15 years for that!

 Longboards UK is the online shop of Oddballs, a pair of weird skate/longboard/slalom/circus shops in Camden and Brighton.
 As the name suggests, they primarily sell longboards, but stock freestyle-sized trucks and (usually) freestyle wheels.
 On occasion they have been known to stock the odd freestyle board, too.